DJ-PAIN/A-Real-Mocha-Theme/README.md

 # A-Real-Mocha-Theme

-**A-Real-Mocha-Theme** is a playful Discord theme inspired by the "OperaGXTheme."
+**A-Real-Mocha-Theme** is a playful Discord theme Based off the "OperaGXTheme."
 This is my first attempt at creating a theme, so please be kind! :3

 ## Overview